-Palliative care helps people with serious illnesses feel better.
-One of the problems a serious illness can cause is pain.
+When you have a serious illness, you may have pain.
 No one can look at you and know how much pain you have.
 Only you can feel and describe your pain.
+There are many treatments for pain.
+Tell your health care providers about your pain so that they can use the right treatment for you.

 Pain that is always or almost always present can lead to lack of sleep, depression, or anxiety.
 These can make it harder to do things or go places, and harder to enjoy life.
 Pain can be stressful for you and your family.
 But with treatment, pain can be managed.